brohlf/technical-writing-portfolio/Discord Setup Tutorial/tutorial.md

     Change the server's name
   </li>
   <li>
-    Click on the green <em>Save Changes</em> button, which will pop up at the bottom of the page
+    Click on the green <em>Save Changes</em> button, which will appear at the bottom of the page
   </li>
 </ol>